mozilla/addons-linter/README.md

 * Bunyan by default logs JSON.
 If you want the json to be pretty printed pipe anything that logs into `bunyan` e.g. `LOG_LEVEL=debug grunt test
   | node_modules/bunyan/bin/bunyan`

+## Architecture

+In a nutshell the way the validator works is to take an add-on package, extract the metadata from the xpi (zip) format and then process the files it finds through various content scanners.

+### Scanners

+Generally each file-type has a scanner.
+For example we have a CSS and a JavaScript scanner amongst others.
+Each scanner looks at relevant files and passes each file through a parser which then hands off to various rules that look for specific things.

+### Rules

+Rules are exported via a single function in a single file.
+A rule can have private functions it uses internally, but rule code should not depend on another rule file and only one function should be exported per file.

+Each rule function is passed data from the scanner in order to carry out the specific checks for that rule it returns a list of objects which are then made into message objects and are passed to the Collector.

+### Collector

+The Collector is simply an in-memory store for all the validation message objects that are "collected" as the contents of the package are processed.

+### Messages

+Each message has a code which is also its key.
+It has a message which is a short outline of what the message represents, and a description which is more detail into why that message was logged.
+The type of the message is set as messages are added so that if necessary the same message could be an error *or* a warning for example.

+### Output

+Lastly when the processing has been completed the validator will output the collected data as text or JSON.